DETAILED ACTION

 Genus, Species: Enterococcus faecium

-Intended use: Clostridium difficile growth inhibition (see, e.g., instant Spec, pg.
+Intended use: Clostridium difficile growth inhibition (see, e.g., instant spec, pg.
 2)

-Dosage forms: Oral, rectal, or intravenous delivery (see, e.g., instant Spec, pg.
+Dosage forms: Oral, rectal, or intravenous delivery (see, e.g., instant spec, pg.
 11)

-Treatment results: Inhibits the growth and/or survival of C. difficile (see, e.g., instant Spec, pg.
+Treatment results: Inhibits the growth and/or survival of C. difficile (see, e.g., instant spec, pg.
 29)

-Prior Art Strain (Kawaguchi’s Enterococcus faecium)
+Prior Art Strain (Biffi’s Enterococcus faecium)

 Genus, Species: Enterococcus faecium